 Important Factors That Can Determine Your Home Energy Rating

 The orientation of the house refers to which direction it faces, which parts of the house the sun hits during the day and so on.
-This can determine how well the house is able to be heated and cooled through the months of the year and can help keep the home as weather resistant as possible.
-It is considered a cheap way to ensure you have a strong foundation for an energy efficient home.
+This can determine how well the house can be heated and cooled through the months of the year and can help keep the home as weather-resistant as possible.
+In addition, it is considered a cheap way to ensure you have a strong foundation for an energy-efficient home.

 As a general rule with Australia's weather and climate, it's a good idea to have bedrooms facing south and living areas facing north.
 Further, having a lot of east to west-facing windows can be problematic in terms of keeping the home cool.
 The Australian summer sun can be quite strong, meaning you need to think about what material is exposed to the sun in the summertime.
-Window glazing should be facing north for example, or you should consider double glazing/applying proper shading.
+For example, window glazing should be facing north, or you should consider double glazing/applying proper shading.

 Residential energy efficiency is wide-ranging and difficult.
 In this article, we’ve discussed just a couple of the important factors that come into the equation, however, there are many more.

 For additional information regarding 6 Star energy efficiency rating of your home, contact the efficient energy rating consultants of Superior Energy Rating today.